Irreversibility in an ideal fluid: Pump-driven flows

 \section{Pump-driven flows}

 \la{sec:pumps}

 So far, nothing in our analysis has challenged the symmetry between ideal inflows and outflows implied by the Euler equation.
 In the process represented by \Fig{fig:Lamb-sink-source}, a given fluid element moves from a region of higher pressure $P_2$ to a region of lower pressure $P_1$ and finally back to $P_2$.
-The direction of this motion can be reversed by reversing the motion of the plug.
+The direction of this motion can be reversed by reversing the plug's motion.
 But Lamb's analysis reveals that the shape of the flow around the tube's openings depends on the pressure at the tank's boundary.

-Suppose that, instead of moving a plug, the experimenter controls a pump attached to one end of the tube inside the tank, as shown in \Fig{fig:pump}.
+Suppose that, instead of moving a plug, the experimenter controlled a pump attached to one end of the tube inside the tank, as shown in \Fig{fig:pump}.
 Fluid can be expelled by increasing the pressure in the pump relative to the fluid at rest in the tank.
 Conversely, fluid may be sucked in by lowering the pump pressure.
-This is the case in all of the devices that exhibit Machian propulsion.
+This is the case in all of the systems that exhibit Machian propulsion, such as the squid in \Fig{fig:squid}.

-It is easy to establish a sink-like flow with such a pump.
-Given a tank pressure $P_2$ and a flow speed $v$, the pump can provide the necessary pressure difference in order to keep the flow within the tube at a lower pressure $P_1$ that obeys \Eq{eq:Bernoulli}.
-But producing a source-like flow would be considerably more difficult.
-With an arrangement such as the one shown in \Fig{fig:pump}, fluid can only be pushed down the tube by first rising the pump pressure relative to the tube's $P_1$.
-Once the flow in the tube has been established, the experimenter would have to act on the piston in order to obtain a higher pressure $P_2$ near the tank's inner boundary, in accordance with \Eq{eq:Bernoulli}.
-Otherwise, the streamlines leaving the tube's mouth would not curve outwards and a cavity would form around the tube's mouth.
-In \Sec{sec:ideal-jets} we will describe what would happen to the ideal flow in that case.
+It is easy to establish a sink-like flow with such a device.
+If the pump keeps the flow within the tube at a pressure $P_1$ lower than the tank pressure $P_2$, fluid will rush omnidirectionally from the tank into the tube, forming a {\it vena contracta} (as discussed in \Sec{sec:Borda}).
+But producing a source-like flow is more difficult.
+With an arrangement like the one in \Fig{fig:pump}, fluid can only be pushed down the tube by first rising the pump pressure relative to the tube's $P_1$.
+Once the flow in the tube has been established, the experimenter would have to act on the piston in order to maintain a higher pressure $P_2$ near the tank's inner boundary, in accordance with \Eq{eq:Bernoulli}.
+Otherwise, the streamlines leaving the tube's mouth would not curve outwards.
+In \Sec{sec:vortex-sheets} we will describe what would happen to the ideal flow in that case.